1Who can apply?

-All students will be accommodated with a host family in the village and will have their own room and private bathroom.
-For more information click here (the click goes to Hospedaje y alimentación)
+All students will be accommodated with a host family in the village and have their own room and private bathroom.
+For more information, please go to the "Room and Board" tab on the menu.

 15Is food provided?

 The Festival includes three complete meals (breakfast, lunch, and dinner) a day prepared by our chef.

 Let us know your needs, and we will talk with the chef to have options for you.

-18Where is the meeting point during the festival?
+17Where is the meeting point during the Festival?

-19How do I arrive to the venues and to the meeting points from my accomodation?
+18How do I get to the venues and to the meeting points from my accommodation?

 Students will receive a package upon arrival that will include a map of the town where the meeting points will be marked, which will be at distances of 5-20 minutes walking.
 Ajijic is a pedestrian town and the walks are safe and pleasant.
 For activities in Guadalajara or further recreational rides, transportation for students will be coordinated with volunteers.

-20What language will be spoken at the festival?
+19What language will be spoken at the Festival?

-21Can I come with my parents or some familiar to the festival?
+20Can I come with my parents or relatives to the Festival?

 Of course, family members can accompany you during the Festival.
 However, Festival del Lago will only cover the accommodation and meals of students who have paid their registration fee.
 Fortunately, Ajijic has many accommodation options and restaurants, so it will not be difficult for your family members to find an option they like.

-23Where can I practice everyday during the festival?
+21Where can I practice every day during the Festival?